Header Ads Widget

 MONITOR AND REVIEW

-Financial flows refer to the movement of money within a business or individual’s financial ecosystem.
-This includes income, expenses, investments, savings, and debt.
-Understanding these flows provides a clear picture of where money is coming from, where it’s going, and how it’s being managed.
+Financial flows are money within a financial enterprise or individual’s money systems.
+This encompasses revenue, spending, investments, savings, and debt.
+By understanding these flows, we can get a clear picture of where the money is coming from, where it’s going and how it’s being handled.

-• Inflow: Money coming into the business or individual’s accounts, such as revenue, sales, investments, or other income streams.
+• Inflow: Money that enters the business or individual’s accounts, including revenues, sales proceeds, investments or other sources of income.

-• Outflow: Money going out of the accounts, including expenses, salaries, loan repayments, and investments.
+• Outflow: The money flowing from the accounts, such as expenses, salaries, loan repayments and investments.

-Regularly monitoring financial flows is essential for several reasons:
+Regular checking of financial flows is necessary for several reasons:

 a) Cash Flow

-• Operating Cash Flow: Money generated from normal business operations, such as sales revenue.
+• Operating Cash Flow: Cash generated from the company's normal business activities (sales revenue).

-• Investing Cash Flow: Money spent on investments, property, or equipment.
+• Investing Cash Flow: Any money used in purchase of investments, property or equipment.

-• Financing Cash Flow: Money related to borrowing, repaying loans, or raising capital.
+• Financing Cash Flow: Money associated with borrowing, loans being repaid or capital being raised.

 b) Income Statements

-• Revenue: The total income from all sources.
+• Income: The sum of money from all income sources.

 c) Balance Sheets

-A balance sheet gives a snapshot of a business’s financial position at any point in time.
-It outlines assets, liabilities, and equity.
+A balance sheet is like a snapshot of a business’s financial position at a point in time.
+It describes assets, liabilities and equity.

-• Assets: What the business owns, such as cash, equipment, and accounts receivable.
+• Assets: Everything the business owns, like cash, equipment and accounts receivable.

-• Liabilities: What the business owes, including loans and accounts payable.
+• Liabilities: All the business’s debts, from loans to accounts payable.

-• Equity: The owners’ stake in the business after liabilities are deducted from assets.
+• Equity: The part of the business that belongs to the owners, after liabilities are subtracted from assets.

 d) Budget vs. Actuals

-• Return on Investment (ROI): A measure of profitability relative to investments made.
+• Return on Investment (ROI): Profitability as a ratio to investment.

-• Debt-to-Equity Ratio: The amount of debt used to finance operations compared to equity, indicating financial leverage.
+• Debt-Equity Ratio: Debt used to finance operations versus equity, reflecting the financial leverage.

 a) Accounting Software